 March 9, 2016

 Questions continue to pour in regarding my February 13th accident at Circuit of the Americas.
-I'll do my best to answer them here and be as honest as I can about the mistakes I made during the incident in the hopes that they'll help someone else.
+I’ll do my best to answer them here.

 What caused the car to burst into flames?

-I don't know.
+I don’t know.
 I was flown by lifeline helicopter straight from the track to the hospital and was unconscious for the next 46 hours.
 I assure you that mechanical malfunctions were the last thing on my mind during my hospital stay.
 I did not own the race car.
-I am racing driver, not a mechanic, and am unqualified to deduce what went wrong.
+I am racing driver, not a mechanic, and I can’t say exactly what went wrong.

-Did you smell fuel in the cockpit before the fire broke out, and if so, why didn't you stop?
+Did you smell fuel in the cockpit before the fire broke out?

 Of course, I spotted the fuel overflow coming from the car in front of me and logically attributed the scent of fuel to this source.
 It was a rational conclusion, but it was misleading and gave me a false sense of security.
 Seconds later my car burst into flames.